CarlosZ96/MathMagicians/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for giving me this wonderful opportunity to work on this project:<br>
+I would like to thank Microverse for giving me this wonderful opportunity to work on this project<br>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>